supervision-systems-development/supervision_system_interface/README.md

 # Automatic Supervision Application - An interface for a task supervision system.

 This is an application that provides a user-friendly graphical user interface for a supervision syetem.
 The application ` ASAp_Automatic_Supervision_Application.ipynb ` launches the interface.
 The folder ` assets ` is required for proper functionality of the application.
-This application uses the supervision system in ` SupervisionSyetem.maude `, which has to be in the same folder as the application.
+This application uses the supervision system in ` SupervisionSystem.maude `, which has to be in the same folder as the application.

+The folder ` Example task patterns ` contains patterns and sequences for other task examples that can be uploaded to the supervision system: Spanish course on a learning platform, tea preparation, salad preparation.
+The folder also contains various sequences that can also be uploaded to the supervision system.
+This folder also contains a script for converting DISCO .XML process maps to compatible .json files that can be uploaded to the supervision system.

+The folder ` Screenshots ` contains screenshots for a sample task supervision.

 # Launching the application